Abhishikth-Raj/devTinder/homework.md

 - next();
 - next function and error along with res.send();
 - app.use("/rounte", rh, [rh1, rh2], rh3, rh4);
-- What is a Middleware
+- What is a Middleware, call back functions that the API request goes through before the execution (res.send()) at the actual route handler
 - How express JS basically handles requests behind the scenes?
 - Difference in app.use and app.all
 - Write a dummy auth middleware for admin